Irish dresser: History

-The Irish dresser is distinct from the Welsh dresser as it is traditionally one piece, rather than two pieces (the top and bottom sections), and would have cupboards or an area of open storage in the base.
-The open area at the bottom would consist of 1 or 2 open cupboards, at times with a central upright.
+The Irish dresser is traditionally one piece, distinguishing it from the Welsh dresser, which is historically two pieces (the top and bottom sections), and would have cupboards or an area of open storage in the base.
+The open area at the bottom would consist of one or two open cupboards, at times with a central upright.
 The dressers were typically made of pine and earlier ones were stained.
 As bright colour gloss paint became more easily available in the 20th century, dressers were often painted and repainted frequently.
 The inside shelves of the top part were generally painted a different, lighter colour, to further highlight the objects on display.

 In some kitchens, the dresser was constructed in the room as a piece of built-in furniture with some dressers back boards forming part of the wall behind.
 In other examples, the dresser worked as a room divider, or was used as a structural support for a loft space above.
 Dressers were often a gift from the groom to the bride upon marriage, either made or purchased by the groom.
 Before the construction of these wooden dressers from the late 1700s onwards, traditional Irish houses would have had stone shelves which were built into the walls of the house.
 Some shelves were made using slate and had wooden doors.